Injured While Working Offshore? Give Us A Call: 800.359.5690

 Maritime Injury: Occupational Diseases From Toxic Exposure (Cancers)

 Working aboard ships is a risky and demanding occupation.
-While many injuries are caused by heavy equipment and dangerous machinery on-board cargo ships, fishing boats, tugs, barges, drilling rigs and other maritime vessels, an offshore worker must also be careful of the hazardous chemicals being transported on on tankers and barges.
+While many injuries are caused by heavy equipment and dangerous machinery on-board cargo ships, tugs, barges, drilling rigs and other maritime vessels, an offshore worker must also be careful of the hazardous chemicals being transported on these vessels.
 These dangerous chemicals can include benzene, toluene, naphtha, gasoline, xylene, jet fuel and other refined petrochemicals.
 Many workers are injured due to the inhalation and exposures to theses chemical fumes, vapors and the product itself.

 Illness and disease caused by these various chemicals can include: